-- S&D CF's Treasurer shall report annually to the Board of Directors with a compliance report that confirms that: - Employee wages and benefits are paid in full to current date - Payroll deductions have been remitted - GST return has been filed - Charitable Information Return (T3010) has been filed - o Manitoba Corporation Annual Return has been filed - Insurance Policies (if any) are in place - Banking and Investment Account signing authorities are current.
+- SDCF's Treasurer shall report annually to the Board of Directors with a compliance report that confirms that: - o Employee wages and benefits are paid in full to current date - o Payroll deductions have been remitted - o GST return has been filed - o Charitable Information Return (T3010) has been filed - o Manitoba Corporation Annual Return has been filed - o Insurance Policies (if any) are in place - o Banking and Investment Account signing authorities are current. - Year-end financials - SDCF Board of Directors shall review on a scheduled basis all policies and procedures that guide the work of the Foundation. - SDCF's Board of Directors approve all grants issued and follows processes, policies and oversight to ensure that donated funds are consistent with the donor's directions.